Profit Hawk - Amazon Inventory Management Software

 Q4 isn't just another quarter.
 It can represent 2-4x your normal order volume.
 Many sellers see the majority of their annual sales between Black Friday and Christmas.

 Amazon's Q4 hit $187.8 billion in 2024, up 11% year over year.
 That one quarter accounts for a massive chunk of their annual revenue.
-For you, it could make or break your year.
+For you as an Amazon seller, Q4 could make or break your year.

 Consumer spending is expected to rise at least 6% compared to last year, but shoppers are being more careful with their money.
 They're looking for value, not just deals.